 Hamamatsu Fruit Park

-Now, of course you’re not supposed to pick the flowers at the flower park – but, at the Hamamatsu Fruit Park, that’s the whole point!
+Now, of course, you’re not supposed to pick the flowers at the flower park – but, at the Hamamatsu Fruit Park, that’s the whole point!

-This large garden has at least 15 types of fruit that you can take direct from the plant.
+This large garden has at least 15 types of fruit that you can take directly from the plant.
 From strawberries at the start of the year, through to apricots, then peaches and pears, before the apples and oranges at the end of the year.

 Ryugashido Cavern may be one of the largest caves in Japan – but it wasn’t discovered until the 1980s!
 Deep within Ryugashi Mountain, this limestone formation is thought to be about 250 million years old.